Mid-Year Career Resolutions

 Everyone’s familiar with New Year’s resolutions.
 We start stressing to make new resolutions every December so that we can start fresh on January 1st.
 Oftentimes however, those resolutions are a bust before the first month of the year is even up.
 So, when the first half of the year doesn’t go exactly as you had planned, there’s always the option to make another one without having to wait a whole year!
 That’s where mid-year resolutions come from.
 It’s a chance to get yourself back on track—or maybe even change course entirely.

-The truth is, the present is always the best time to do something new!
+The truth is that the present is always the best time to do something new!
 Mid-year resolutions, much like New Year’s resolutions, can be changed as you encounter surprise challenges or even a surprising lack of obstacles, and those surprises shouldn’t stop you from reevaluating yourself along the way.
 As cheesy as it is to say, it’s about the journey, not the destination.

 You might consider making a mid-year career resolution if: